coderefinery/sphinx-lesson/README.rst

 Sphinx test lesson
 ==================

-This is a Sphinx lesson template for a software-carpentry style lesson.
-It is designed as a replacement for the Jekyll-based software templates (but we don't know if it will be used yet).
+This is a Sphinx extension for software-carpentry style lessons.
+It is designed as a replacement for the Jekyll-based software templates.

 `View it on github pages
 <https://coderefinery.github.io/sphinx-lesson/>`__.

 Features
 --------

-- Sphinx
+- Sphinx, including power from all of its extensions.
 - ReST
 - Markdown via the `myst_parser` parser, so has access to all Sphinx directives natively
+- Jupyter as a source format, including executing the notebook (via ``myst_nb``).
 - Automatically building via Github Actions and automatic deployment to Github Pages.
+Included workflow file builds all branches, so you can also preview pull requests.
 - Directives for exercises/prereq/etc, works in both ReST and md.
-- The Sphinx part can be separated into a separately installable and versionable Python package, so we don't need sub-modules.
+- The Sphinx part can be separated into a separately installable and versionable Python package, so we don't need git sub-modules.
-- Jupyter includes, including executing the notebook (via ``myst_nb``).
 - Execute code cells in markdown (via ``myst_nb``).
 - Consists of sub-extensions for substitutions.
 Adding ``sphinx_lesson`` as an extension will bring in these: